 These reflexive actions are mediated by four extremely small swellings at the back of your brainstem.
 They are collectively called the corpora quadrigemina.
 This article will describe these structures, focusing on their afferent and efferent connections, together with their functions.

-Corpora quadrigemina is the Latin terminology for the quadruple bodies, also known as the colliculi.
+Corpora quadrigemina is the Latin terminology for the quadrigeminal bodies, also known as the colliculi.
 These round eminences are located on the posterior surface of the midbrain, just below the thalamus.
 There are two superior and two inferior colliculi,with one of each sitting on either side of the midline.
 The entire region, consisting of the four colliculi, is known as the tectum, or tectal plate.
 The superior colliculi play an important role in the visual pathway, while the inferior colliculi are important in the auditory pathway.

-Each quadruple body is related to a bundle of nerve fibres called the brachium.
+Each quadrigeminal body is related to a bundle of nerve fibres called the brachium.
 The superior brachium establishes the connection between the two superior colliculi, the lateral geniculate body and the optic tract.
 The inferior brachium links the two inferior colliculi with the medial geniculate body, which in turn is connected to the auditory cortex.
 The geniculate bodies are relay centers which play a role in vision and hearing.
 They project posteriorly from the pulvinar of the thalamus and contain sets of nuclei carrying the respective names.

 Overall, the afferent pathways reaching the superior colliculi start in the retina, inferior colliculi, spinal cord (spinotectal tract) and cortex.
 More specifically, the superior colliculi consist of alternating layers of gray and white matter which are arranged into seven layers from superficial to deep, as given below:

 - Zonal - composed of fibers which originate primarily from Brodmann area 17 (primary visual cortex) and subsequently arrive as the external corticotectal tract.